12 BEST THINGS TO DO IN HAWKES BAY NEW ZEALAND

 Visiting the Maraetotara Falls is a great way to explore the natural beauty of Hawke’s Bay’s forest and river landscape.
 The trailhead to the waterfall is located about 15 minutes’ drive from Havelock North.
 You will find the entrance along the Maraetotara Road, off State Highway 2 between Hastings and Havelock North.
 Via an easy 0.5-km out-and-back trail you can visit the Maraetotara Falls while enjoying the stunning views of the surrounding countryside.

 The trail is a gentle walk through a beautiful forest of mature trees, with the sound of the Maraetotara River as a constant companion.
-It is a perfect family friendly thing to do in Hawkes Bay and one of the few waterfalls you can visit in this region.
+It is a perfect family-friendly thing to do in Hawkes Bay and one of the few waterfalls you can visit in this region.
 The picturesque Maraetotara Falls is a multi-tiered waterfall, cascading down over mossy rocks and surrounded by lush forest.
 It’s a perfect spot to relax and take in the beautiful scenery.
-On a warm day you can take a swim in the natural pool, but keep yourself and kids safe from potential current.
+On a warm day you can take a swim in the natural pool, but keep yourself and kids safe from potential currents.

 Explore Hawke’s Bay by bike